Last updated September 30, 2020

 Let’s discuss a few things about Service of Process and Registered Agents in New York:

-- First, we recommend reading our New York Registered Agent page.
+1. First, we recommend reading our New York Registered Agent page.
 This is an easy read explaining the quirks about New York Registered Agents and how the SSNY acts as the Agent for Service of Process for all LLCs.
+(You can also read about Is a Registered Agent a Member of an LLC? just for your reference.)

-- Service of process is the delivery of legal mail, such as complaints, summons, subpoenas, or any court documents.
+2. Service of Process is the delivery of legal mail, such as complaints, summons, subpoenas, or any court documents.

-• If you followed our other lessons and are going to hire Northwest Registered Agent and then publish your newspaper ads in Albany County, you can select “Select a Service Company” and then choose “Northwest Registered Agent LLC” from the drop down menu.
+If you followed our other lessons and are going to hire Northwest Registered Agent ($125 per year) and then publish your newspaper ads in Albany County, you can select “Select a Service Company” and then choose “Northwest Registered Agent LLC” from the drop down menu.

 Optional Registered Agent